Apple M2 Benchmarks Leaked: Mediocre CPU Gains Meet Impressive GPU Boost

 Apple's M2 has the same CPU and GPU architectures already used by Apple's A15 SoC for smartphones.
 Meanwhile, since M2 leverages the performance-optimized N5P fabrication technology, it can run its high-performance Avalanche cores at up to 3.49 GHz, yielding a 10% gain over its predecessor.
 Apple's high-performance Avalanche cores and energy-efficient Blizzard cores are faster than previous-generation Firestorm and Icestorm cores used for the M1 generation of SoCs, but mainly because of larger clocks, larger caches, and an improved memory subsystem — not as a direct result of significant IPC gains.

-In general, Apple's M2 is barely faster than its predecessor in single-thread workloads, which is surprising.
-However, Apple's new Avalanche cores are significantly faster in single-thread workloads than Intel's Golden Cove cores (used for Alder Lake CPUs), and this is perhaps what matters.
+In general, Apple's M2 isn't much faster than its predecessor in single-thread workloads, which is surprising.
+However, Apple's new Avalanche cores are significantly faster in single-thread workloads than Intel's Golden Cove cores (used for Alder Lake CPUs), and this is perhaps what matters most.

 As far as multi-thread performance is concerned, the M2 is tangibly faster than the M1, with up to 16% more performance.
 Part of that is because the A15 Blizzard e-cores have a much more significant improvement than the Avalance p-cores, but higher clocks, enhanced caching algorithms, and a better memory subsystem all factor in.
 As a result, the M2 approaches Apple's M1 Pro SoC in multi-threaded workloads.
 Meanwhile, since Intel's 12th Generation Core 'Alder Lake' processors have more cores than Apple's M2, they are significantly faster in GB5's multi-threaded workloads.